 Skip

-Thank you for joining us at the largest international trade exhibition for the automotive aftermarket and service industry in the wider Middle East this year.
-We look forward to seeing you next year from 10 – 12 December 2024 at Dubai World Trade Centre.
+Join us for the largest international trade exhibition for the automotive aftermarket industry in the MEA region from 10 – 12 December 2024 at Dubai World Trade Centre.

 Back to press releases